Duty of an Atlanta Property Owner in Premises Liability Cases

 To file an injury claim against a government entity, a person must first discern whether it is immune from their claim.
 In Atlanta, there is an ante litem notice requirement which specifies that a person must give specific written notice of their claim to the government agency within a certain amount of time.
 Additionally, the statute of limitations applies legal time frames for when a claimant can file a civil suit to all types of legal claims in Atlanta.

-Liability for Third Party Criminal Conduct
+Duty of a Property Owner in Atlanta and Liability for Third Party Criminal Conduct

 A landlord could be held liable for the criminal conduct of a third party on their premises based on their failure to implement adequate security.
 While a property owner is not automatically responsible for a crime committed against their invitees, they must act reasonably to remove or mitigate the hazard presented by criminal activity.
 For instance, they could hire security and implement fencing, lighting, cameras, controlled-access gates, and police patrols.